shrey258/meal_plan/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- Express.js community
-- MongoDB team

 ## 📫 Contact

-Your Name - your.email@example.com
 Project Link: [https://github.com/shrey258/meal_plan](https://github.com/shrey258/meal_plan)